teddyjesus/predictingSongGenre/README.md

 8. Tempo
 9. Liveness

+More info on these metrics can be found in: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/

+#### Model

-My classification tree has an accuracy of 58% without varying any parameters.
+My baseline classification tree has an accuracy of 58%.
 Recall from my *notes.ipynb* that a decision tree's prediction accuracy and interpretability are influenced by two factors:
 - adjusting different **stopping criterions**
 - **pruning** (i.e., cost-complexity pruning)